SiliconLabsSoftware/matter_extension/slc/apps/evse-app/wifi/README.md

-# Matter SiWx917 SoC Evse Example
+# Matter SiWx917 SoC EVSE Example

-The SiWx917 SoC evse example provides a baseline demonstration of an EVSE device, built using Matter and the Silicon Labs simplicity SDK.
+The SiWx917 SoC EVSE example provides a baseline demonstration of an EVSE (Electric Vehicle Supply Equipment) device, built using Matter and the Silicon Labs simplicity SDK.
 It can be controlled by a Matter controller over Wifi network.